Student Finance Organizations

 Babson Investment Banking Association

 The Babson Investment Banking Association’s (BIBA) mission is to enhance the position of Babson as a top business school for investment banking by increasing the interest of students in this field, supporting students in their preparation for the recruiting process, and improving relations with firms through the Babson Alumni Network.
 Though BIBA primarily focuses on corporate finance and mergers and acquisitions advisory, all investment banking divisions are explored and discussed throughout the school year.
 Both undergraduate and graduate students are encouraged to participate.
 For more information and calendar events, visit the BIBA Life@Babson website.

 Babson Apprentice Fund (BAF)

 The Babson Apprentice Fund (BAF) is a investment fund modeled in structure and objective to match that of the Babson College Fund.
 Run by passionate student Managing Directors (MDs), the fund aims to have members learn valuation techniques and practice investing strategies while managing a paper portfolio.
 BAF members gain experience in fundamental investing, discover opportunities within the financial services industry, and receive mentorship and work alongside upper classmen.

 Rotman International Trading Competition

 Babson sends a team of four undergraduate and/or graduate students to compete at the Rotman International Trading Competition (RITC) held annually at the University of Toronto.
 Cases include algorithmic trading, commodities, institutional sales and trading, quant outcry, and credit risk.
-Babson has been very successful at this competition, finishing 2nd in 2007, 7th in 2008, 1st in 2009, and 2nd in 2010, against teams representing about 40 top universities.
+Babson has been very successful at this competition, finishing 2nd in 2007, 7th in 2008, 1st in 2009, and 2nd in 2010, against teams representing over 50 top universities.
 For more information, contact the trading competition team faculty advisor, Professor Ryan Davies.